How Does Veganism Help the Environment (Explained)

 Globally, the delicate nutrient balance of the soil is being destroyed, with an estimated 75% of ice-free land being degraded.
 This is mainly because of deforestation, intensive farming, and animal agriculture, which place high demands on localized soil areas.

-Factory farming can have severely detrimental effects on the soil because of the large quantities of toxic chemicals that are created from this intensive farming.
+Factory farming can have severely detrimental effects on the soil because of the large quantities of toxic chemicals created from this intensive farming.

 A vegan diet requires less land than one focused on animal products, meaning more opportunities to rewild areas of degraded farmland and improve soil health.